energywebfoundation/ewf-zurich-upgrade/AUTOMATED_UPGRADE_GUIDE.md

 - 💾 Creates backups before any changes [Optional]
 - 🚀 Handles container restart

+## Operating System 🖥️

+This script is compatible with systems running a Volta or EnergyWebChain node.

+Tested on Linux distributions:

+- Ubuntu
+- Debian
+- CentOS
+- Red Hat

 ## Prerequisites 📋

 - Script Placement 📍